-Note: I wrote this story almost three years ago, and I read it again and decided I wanted to share it with you.
+A quick note: I wrote this story in 2016, and I read it again and decided I wanted to share it with you.
 I updated some of the references, included additional notes, edited some of the confusing sentences, and included screenshots of the emails I received, which I omitted last time because I was afraid.

 People in tough situations are often asked to be conciliatory, even when their identity and ability to excel are stifled by a hostile and unwelcoming culture.
-I have made sure in no uncertain terms that people know I stand for equity and fairness.
-This means writing about it, reading about it, and making sure that when I’m in my café I present myself and my space as a zone for people to feel safe and to feel that, as baristas, they can stand up for themselves.
-And sometimes that means calling people out.
+Sometimes that requires calling people out.
 This is not always well received.

-Recently, I commented privately to the hosts of a popular podcast regarding a question they posed about women in the industry.
-I felt, along with the question they posed and the tone they presented the problem, they were perhaps being a little too light about the issue, and to me, the answer to the question they posed seemed very obvious.
-So I wrote them a long email.
+Recently, I made a private comment to the hosts of a popular podcast.
+They asked a question about women in the coffee industry.
+I expressed that both the question they posed and the tone they used presented the problem was perhaps too flippant.
+On top of that, the answer seemed obvious.
+So I wrote them an email.

-Update—I didn’t include the question at the time (because I was afraid), but I will now since I’ve decided to include screenshots of the interaction.
+update—I didn’t include the question at the time because I thought it’d be too easy to identify who the men are in this story.
 They asked, “Why don’t women want to work for us?”
 At one point they said, “We’re super married, so we won’t hit on you.”

 It wasn’t very nice and it wasn’t very forgiving.
-And I meant it to be scathing.
-Because this was an issue about women, I didn’t want to adopt the conciliatory tone I feel most women often feel they have to use when they try to defend themselves and make a point.
+I meant it to be scathing.
+I didn’t want to adopt the conciliatory tone I feel most women use when they defend themselves and make a point.
 In my tone, I meant to convey an argument as well.

-Left - an except from the email I sent.
-Right - an except from the email he sent back.
+Left, an excerpt from the email I sent.
+Right, an excerpt from the email he sent back.

 Another reason I felt the need to be harsh was because we are harsh all the time—just not about things that actually matter.
 Remember that article about how Aperol Spritzes are a bad drink?
 We all went to town attacking the author and attacking each other, each hot take stirring up more folks to throw in their two cents.

-This example is topical, but at any point in time we can find arguments like this, where folks decide to go all in on seemingly unimportant things, but step back when the subject actually matters.
+This example is topical, but at any point in time, we can find arguments like this.
+Folks decide to go all-in on seemingly unimportant things but step back when the subject actually matters.
 It’s ok to get riled up about drink choices, but when the topic actually affects people and outcomes, suddenly tone and tact come under scrutiny.

-So I hit send on my less-than-forgiving email.
+I got a response about a week later.
 The response I got was…confusing.
-While able to recognize some of my arguments, the author seemed to conflate gender discrimination with romance and sexual relationships between men and women.
+While able to recognize some of my arguments, the author seemed to conflate gender discrimination with romance and heteronormative sexual relationships.
 It seemed as if he missed the point.
 And I told him so in my follow-up email.

-Above—my response after the first email.
+Above, my response to his email.
 In this email, I tried to be a lot nicer.

 I’m being vague.
-I know, and I’m doing it on purpose.
+I’m doing it on purpose.
 Why?
 Because people told me to.
-After this person shut me down (and called me unprofessional, which was cool) I sent the emails to a few people I know, asking them to weigh in and see what they thought.
+After this person shut me down (and called me unprofessional) I sent the emails to a few people I know, asking them to weigh in and see what they thought.

-The responses I got from my colleagues varied, but basically amounted to, “yes, you’re right, but is it worth it?”
+The responses I got from my colleagues varied but averaged out yes, you’re right, but is it worth it to say anything?
 I was told I’d come off as a bully if I named names or leaked the emails.
 I was told that I had achieved enough by calling them out privately, even though they had missed the brunt of my argument.
 I was told it wouldn’t be worth it to publicly shame them.
 I was told that overall, they’re actually very nice guys.
 I was asked what my motivations were, questioned about what I was really going for.

 Did anyone ask those questions to people going back and forth over Aperol Spritzes?
 What were their motivations, really?

 This seems to be the underlying rhetoric of most power dynamics.
-We allow people in powerful groups (mostly members of the white, male, cishet class) to say and do certain things, but when we call them out we want to give them the benefit of the doubt.
-Instead of questioning the person who committed a harmful act by being discriminatory, we instead question the person who was bold enough to call bullshit on their action.
+We allow those in power to say and do certain things, but when we call them out we want to give them the benefit of the doubt.
+Instead, we question the person doing the calling out.

-However, intention doesn’t change outcomes.
+Intention doesn’t change outcomes.
 It does change how easily you can make an argument, though.
 Because harm might not intentional, it’s difficult to make an argument about systemic, unconscious, and underlying discriminatory modes of thinking without making someone feel bad.
 To accuse someone of doing something they don’t mean to do is hard.
-But it’s much, much worse when we use that as a scapegoat for not pushing for open discussions and demanding equity for all.
+But it’s much, much worse to deny culpability simply by saying you didn’t mean to.

 But why should I be nice?
-As a woman, terrible shit happens to me every day—and the shit I go through pales in comparison to the things folks from other marginalized groups deal with.
+As a woman, terrible shit happens to me every day—and I have tons of privilege.
+My lived experience is nowhere near how folks of other marginalized identities are treated by society.

-If you feel bad because sometimes you get called out for being part of the problem, imagine feeling bad about yourself everyday.
+If you feel bad because you got called out, imagine feeling bad every fucking day.
 Imagine questioning every wardrobe choice because someone will have something to say.
 Imagine being asked to smile on your walk to work.
 Imagine being behind the counter and a customer not asking you a question in favor of your male coworker.
 Imagine reading a newspaper headline that questions whether the world is ready for your gender to assume the highest political office, or to hear that you can feel safe around a man because he’s married and won’t hit on you as if that’s your only protection.